 At the same time that this was going on, oils started becoming extremely popular as face and body moisturizers.
 Ten years ago, few people would have even considered rubbing straight oil on their faces, but now even big brands like L’Oreal are offering these types of products.
 These are almost exclusively made up of PUFAs, and since your body absorbs up to 20 percent of what you apply to it topically, they contribute to your overall “PUFA load”.
 They also oxidize quickly with sun exposure, producing aging free radicals.

 The oils to watch out for in your topical beauty products include: argan oil, sunflower oil, safflower oil, soybean oil, almond oil and sesame oil (to name a few).

-Some of the oils that are considered safe for topical use include: coconut oil, MCT, vitamin E, shea butter and tallow.
+The oils that are considered safe for topical use include: coconut oil, olive oil, jojoba oil (monounsaturated), vitamin E, shea butter and tallow.